To keep up to date with my current projects, please do take a look or follow my Instagram willowandyoga and Facebook willowandyoga

 From that moment on I have had a creative journey, working with and learning about willow.

-I have since been on courses with Mary Butcher, Anne Marie O'Sullivan and Mary Crabb which have all been excellent and have helped me technically with my work.
+I have since been on courses with Mary Butcher, Anne Marie O'Sullivan, Mary Crabb and Tim Johnson which have all been excellent and have helped me technically with my work.

 My yoga journey began with a book my husband bought me whilst traveling around New Zealand.